 This is the most common misconception about yoga, one that prevents many people from ever starting.
 Yoga is not about how flexible you are; it is about stretching your spine as well as the rest of your body.
 The more in-flexible you are, the more you need yoga.
 You become flexible by doing yoga.

 There are many benefits to the heat, including:

 Enjoy the sweat.
 It is doing you so much good on so many different levels.
 Regular profuse sweating generated by heat can:

-Women should wear shorts and a sports bra/tank top, or thin cotton leggings and a leotard.
-Men should wear biking shorts or bathing trunks.
-Since the room is heated, you want to wear something that you feel comfortable sweating in.
-The less clothing the better.
-Anything with a little spandex in it can help allow for a full range of movement.
-Avoid sweats or loose/oversized T-shirts.
+Women should wear shorts and a sports bra/tank top, or thin leggings/capris.
+Men should wear bathing suit trunks, biking shorts or lined shorts.
+Since the room is heated, you want to wear something light that you feel comfortable sweating in.

-You can generally expect to feel warm, loose and invigorated.
-Sometimes people feel tired after their first class.
+You can generally expect to feel warm, loose, invigorated amazing and have the best sleep of your life!
+Sometimes people feel tired after their first class, this is also normal.
 As you acclimate after just a few classes, you will start to feel more energized.

-Consult with your physician before beginning your Bikram?s Yoga practice.
-If you’re experiencing health or emotional issues, yoga will support you.
-So come as often as you can.
-It’s our job to push you to achieve your best, and it is your responsibility to know what is enough for your body on any given day.
+Consult with your physician before beginning your practice.
+If you’re experiencing health issues, yoga will support you.
+So come as often as you can!